 The WCE is evaluated by one reader, an instructor in the English department other than the student's own.
-The test is administered during a regular English 101 meeting time during the second half of the semester at a time announced by the course instructor.
+The test is administered during a regular the second half of the semescourse instructor.

 Students who are not present in class on the day the WCE is administered are responsible for completing the exam at another time.
 The exam may be taken in the Student Support Services Learning Lab or at another location arranged with the course instructor, provided a College official is present to proctor the exam.
 All exams and retakes must be completed prior to the last day of classes.